top of Disneyland entrance, Disney characters' heads carved out of pumpkins, left to right, Daisy, Goofy, Mickey, Donald, Minnie

 I am perfectly content with a Halloween glow cube, but If you want more than seasonal sippers and popcorn buckets, you are in good company.
 Disney devotees take their Disney merch seriously, and Disneyland does not disappoint.

-The shops are bursting with adorable Halloween-themed merchandise available from Halloween Mickey ears to an adorable Groot Halloween candy bowl and Howl-o-ween doggy gear.
+The shops are bursting with adorable Halloween-themed merchandise available from glow-in-the-dark outfits and Halloween Mickey ears to an adorable Groot Halloween candy bowl and Howl-o-ween doggy gear.
 And, of course, Disney costumes for Halloween!

 Plus, on a hot afternoon, you will love the shops’ air conditioning.